 The net profits (around 35 to 40%) go directly to Oxfam.
 The rest of the money is spent on sourcing, refurbishing and distributing the computers.

-We organise the sale of our Christmas cards in-house and sell them in our shops – we don’t sell them via third parties.
-This means that 70% of the price goes towards our work (a much higher than average percentage than many other charity cards) and 30% covers the inevitable costs of printing and distribution.
+We sell the cards in our shops directly and do not use third parties sales agents.
+This means that 70% of the price goes towards our work (a much higher percentage than many other charity cards) and 30% covers the inevitable costs of printing and distribution.

 Other commonly asked questions about our work

 In the last financial year, we received €4,230,230 in funding from Irish Aid, the official aid programme of the Irish Government, for humanitarian assistance in countries like South Sudan and for long-term development programmes in countries such as Malawi and Tanzania.
 This represented around 26% of our funding in 2014-15.
 Find more information about the work funded by Irish Aid here.